Gabe McGlothan: Professional career

 After going undrafted in the 2024 NBA draft, McGlothan joined the Denver Nuggets for the 2024 NBA Summer League and on July 31, 2024, he signed with them.
 However, he was waived on October 8 and on October 28, he joined the Grand Rapids Gold.

 On August 1, 2025, McGlothan was traded to the Noblesville Boom in a three–team trade.
 On October 18, McGlothan was waived by the Pacers.
 On November 4, McGlothan played in the Boom's first scrimmage.
-On November 5, the Boom announced McGlothan would be on the 2025-2026 roster.
+The next day, the Boom announced McGlothan would be on the 2025-2026 roster.
+On December 16, 2025, McGlothan signed a 10-day contract with the Indiana Pacers of the National Basketball Association, via a hardship exception; however, was waived on December 20.
+On February 28, 2026, it was announced that McGlothan would miss the remainder of the season due to multiple rib fractures suffered in a game on February 22.

 Personal life

 The son of Kevin McGlothan and Janelle Danley, he has a brother.
 He majored in mechanical engineering.